Culture, Arts & Media

 This is where the eccentricity label partly survives, but in a better form.

 Lust was funny, profane, intellectually combative, and happy to describe collecting in terms that scandalize people who want art to sound pure.
-Tablet has him comparing art buying to real-estate shopping.
+Tablet has him comparing art buying to property shopping.
 Sotheby's shows him speaking with equal bluntness about artists he first disliked and later loved.

 That roughness is part of the point.